imamkb/npws/npws/uploads/readme.md

-THis directory will store all of the image uploads made by the news reporters.
+This directory will store all of the image uploads made by the news reporters.